ballerina-platform/nballerina/README.md

 Types are represented in a Lispy JSON format, documented in the file `xtype.bal`.

 Running the program checks the type relationships asserted in `tests.json`.
-This is a JSON file that contains an array of tests, where each test is a triple [R, T1 T2], with T specifying the relationship that holds between T1 and T2, as follows:
+This is a JSON file that contains an array of tests; each test is a triple [R, T1 T2], where R is a string specifying the relationship that holds between T1 and T2, as follows:

 - equivalent: T1 is a subtype of T2 and T2 is a subtype of T1
 - proper_subtype: T1 is a subtype of T2 and T2 is not a subtype of T1
 - incomparable: T1 is not a subtype of T2 and T2 is not a subtype of T1

 The program can be built with the [Swan Lake Alpha4](https://ballerina.io/downloads/) version of Ballerina.